gatsbyjs/gatsby/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 ---

 _I gave this talk last weekend at [ReactNext](http://react-next.com/) in Tel Aviv.
-I spoke on the basics of measuring and improving web performance and how Gatsby is designed so sites built with it are always very very fast._
+I spoke on the basis of measuring and improving web performance and how Gatsby is designed so sites built with it are always very very fast._

 _Slides to follow interspersed with notes._